Flowers that might send the wrong message on Valentine’s Day

 Geranium – Stupidity

-Valentine’s Day isn’t only about telling your partner they look beautiful.
+Valentine’s Day isn’t only about telling your partner they are beautiful or handsome.
 While geraniums mean stupidity, clematis, a similar-looking flower, means mental beauty.

 Hyacinth – Sport, game, play

-It might not be the best idea to give your Valentine a flower that literally means you are playing games.
-Instead, show your love with a white chrysanthemum which means truth.
+It might not be the best idea to give your Valentine a flower that says you are playing games.
+Instead, show your love with a white chrysanthemum, which means truth.

 Lavender – Distrust

 Distrust is definitely not a message you want to send to your significant other on Valentine’s Day, or probably ever.
-If you still want to present a wildflower, consider honeysuckle instead, which is a symbol of the bonds of love.
+If a wildflower is what you have in mind, consider honeysuckle instead since it is a symbol of the bonds of love.

 Orange lily – Hatred